List of Intercity-Express lines in Germany: 24

-Line 24 was spun off from line 26 for the 2021 timetable and includes the individual trains that run between Hamburg and Kassel one hour later than the services on line 26, which run every two hours, and serve other destinations.
-These include a pair of trains to Rostock Monday to Friday, extra services on weekend between Flensburg and Munich, and a daily pair of Intercity trains from Hamburg-Altona, which is operated to Augsburg.
-Half continue via Kempten to Oberstdorf and the other services via Munich East to Berchtesgaden.
+Line 24 was spun off of line 26 for the 2021 timetable and includes trains that run between Hamburg and Kassel one hour later than the services on line 26, which run every two hours, and serve other destinations.
+These include trains running between Hamburg and Munich or Austria.

 25

 Services on the line run hourly from Hamburg to Munich.
-Only a few trains stop in the stations of Lüneburg and Uelzen between Hamburg and Hanover.
-Every two hours, a train portion begins either in Bremen or Oldenburg, which is coupled in Hannover with another train portion coming from somewhere else or starting in Hanover.
-Delmenhorst, Verden and Nienburg are served by individual services only.
-The line operates almost exclusively on the Nuremberg–Munich high-speed railway, while only a few trains go through Treuchtlingen, Donauwörth and Augsburg.
+Only a few trains stop in the stations of Lüneburg, Uelzen and Celle between Hamburg and Hanover.
+Every two hours, a train portion begins either in Bremen or Oldenburg, which is coupled in Hannover with another train portion coming from Hamburg, Kiel or Lübeck.
+Since 2019, the line has operated exclusively on the Nuremberg–Ingolstadt high-speed railway.
+One train to Bremen stops in Verden and Nienburg, while some trains are extended via Delmenhorst to Oldenburg.

-In the night from Sunday to Monday the ICE 781 departs at 2:30 from Berlin Ostbahnhof to Munich.
-However, this does not run on the high-speed line Berlin-Hannover, but via Potsdam and Magdeburg.

-The last ICE service on the line each day runs from Hamburg-Altona to Wiesbaden.
+The last ICE service on the line each day runs from Hamburg to Wiesbaden.

 26

 Services on the line run every two hours between Hamburg and Karlsruhe and stop at a few stations that are not served by most ICE lines, for example in Lüneburg, Uelzen and Celle.
 In addition, it does not use the Hanover–Würzburg high-speed railway between Kassel and Frankfurt, but runs between Kassel and Frankfurt via the Main–Weser Railway, which takes longer.
 A pair of trains run as an Intercity service to Westerland.
-In addition, there are individual trains that run between Hamburg and Kassel with an hour offset.
-These became part of line 24 in December 2020.